lawrennd/old_talks/_ml/modelling-things.md

 given by $\kernelMatrix_{\mappingFunctionVector\inducingVector}$.
 This gives the relationship between the function and the inducing variables.
-There are a range of ways in which the inducing variables can interelate with the
+There are a range of ways in which the inducing variables can interelate with the}

 \subsubsection{Illustrative Example}

-For this illustrative example, we'll consider a simple regression problem.
-The example is based on one that James Hensman showed at the January 2014 Gaussian process winter school in his talk is on low rank Gaussian process approximations.
+\notes{For this illustrative example, we'll consider a simple regression problem.
+The example is based on one that James Hensman showed at the January 2014 Gaussian process winter school in his talk is on low rank Gaussian process approximations.}

 \subsection{Back to a Simple Regression Problem}

-Here we set up a simple one dimensional regression problem.
+\notes{Here we set up a simple one dimensional regression problem.
 The input locations, $\inputMatrix$, are in two separate clusters.
 The response variable, $\dataVector$, is sampled from a Gaussian process with an exponentiated quadratic covariance.}